microsoft/acceleratoRs/EmployeeAttritionPrediction/Docs/FOSSAsiaMeetup/demo.md

 - Consequences of employee attrition.
     - Loss of human resources and cost on new hires.
     - Potential loss of company intellectual properties.
-- Problem formalization: to identify employees with inclination of leaving.
+- Problem formalization: **to identify employees with inclination of leaving.**

 Data collection, exploration, and preparation
 ========================================================

 ![](./demo-figure/reasons_for_leave.png)

-- Static data
+- Static data: not change or change in a deterministic manner.
-- Dynamic data
+- Dynamic data: change randomly over time.

 Data collection, exploration, and preparation
 ========================================================